Wednesday, 24 December 2025

 “Aha!
 Bring them to me, and get out that fan heater you hide in your bedroom.
 We’ll have a drink yet!”

-Ten minutes later, we were lying on our bellies, eyes at carpet level, watching whiskey seemingly appear from nowhere.
+Ten minutes later we were lying on our bellies, eyes at carpet level, watching whisky appear from nowhere.

 Where before there was nothing, we suddenly had a couple of inches of Christmas Cheer.